- We advise you to exercise a high degree of caution in Panama because of the high levels of criminal activity and incidents of civil unrest.

 Panama law requires that you carry identification documentation at all times.
 Failure to produce identification on request could result in travellers being fined or jailed.

 Penalties for drug offences are severe and include lengthy prison sentences served in local jails.
 Possessing even a very small quantity of illegal drugs or being in the company of someone using illegal drugs are grounds for arrest.
+See our Drugs: Don’t carry or consume drugs overseas - Ever page.

 Although motor vehicle insurance is compulsory in Panama many locals drive without it.
 If you are involved in a car accident Panama law requires you to wait with the vehicle until the traffic police arrive.